Comparing disorder and adaptability in stochasticity: Weak-adaptability is not stronger than disorderliness

 \section{Weak-adaptability is not stronger than disorderliness}

-By strengthening our construction from Theorem~\ref{thm:disorder-stronger-order}, we show that 0-weakly stochastic does not imply intrinsic smallness: \begin{theorem} A host $\A$ that beats all weakly-adaptive, orderly contestants $\g\leq_{\T}\emptyset$ may not beat all disorderly, non-adaptive contestants $\h\leq_{\T}\emptyset$. \end{theorem}
+By strengthening our construction from Theorem~\ref{thm:disorder-stronger-order}, we show that 0-weakly stochastic does not imply intrinsic smallness: \begin{theorem} A host $\A$ that beats all weakly-adaptive, orderly contestants $\g\leq_{\T}\emptyset$ may not beat all disorderly, non-adaptive contestants $\h\leq_{\T}\emptyset$.
+Furthermore, we shall construct such an $A$ that is not Church stochastic. \end{theorem}

 The $\h$ that $\A$ loses to is the same one from Equation~\eqref{eq:concat-h-all}, which is a concatenation of increasingly nested disordered blocks.
 To get $\A$, we construct $\A_{s}\supseteq \A_{s-1}$ at stage $s$ so that